 This cute plantation-era Wailuku Town home is absolutely perfect for adventurous visitors who are looking to escape the touristy trappings of South and West Maui.
 This is a safe, inexpensive and central home-base to adventure all over our wonderful island.

-The suite has a queen bed and a/c in the bedroom, and a sofabed for extra guests in the living room.
+The suite has a queen bed and a/c in the bedroom.
 The living, dining and kitchen areas are an open and airy light-filled floorplan.
 Optimally located jalousie windows allow the sweet tropical tradewinds to blow though the home so you probably wont ever want to turn that a/c on anyway!

 The owners are wonderful and also own and operate a business immediately adjacent to this house.
 While they are quite nonintrusive and respect their guests privacy, they are also available to talk story and share their favorite local dining and exploring tips!